marijnvdwekken/HydroSim/README.md

 ## Support

-For questions or issues, please open an issue in this repository or contact [your contact information].
+For questions or issues, please open an issue in this repository.